Things to do around Cape Panwa

 The area known as Cape Panwa is one of the last remaining truly

 tranquil spots on

-Phuket.You'll enjoy views out over the southern part of Phang Nga Bay and the area is dotted with quiet, shady beaches; with the best being Cape Panwa Beach of course.
-See below for a list of some recommended things to do in the area and there are plenty more so make sure ask our friendly staff for more ideas.
+Phuket.You'll enjoy views out over the southern part of Phang Nga Bay and the area is dotted with quiet, shady beaches, with the best being Cape Panwa Beach of course.
+See below for a list of some recommended things to do in the area and there are plenty more so make sure to ask our friendly staff for more ideas.